-8. Place a section of newspaper or other nonconductive pad on top of your open system, and set the tape drive on top of that.
+9. Place a section of newspaper or other nonconductive pad on top of your open system, and set the tape drive on top of that.

-NOTE: Do not allow the tape drive to rest directly on the open computer, as accidental electrical connection could cause damage.
+Note Do not allow the tape drive to rest directly on the open computer, as accidental electrical connection could cause damage.

-- 9. Carefully reconnect electricity to the computer and boot up as usual. - Perform a system test following the instructions in Section 3.3.
+- 10. Carefully reconnect electricity to the computer and boot up as usual. - 11.
+Perform a system test following the instructions in Section 3.3.

-Do not replace the cover on the system until the tape subsystem has passed the diagnostics in Section 3.3.
+Do not replace the cover on the system until the tape subsystem has passed the diagnostics in Section 3.3: System Test After Installation.

-The red indicator light on the front of the tape drive will be lit only when the tape drive is actually being accessed.
+The indicator light on the front of the tape drive will be lit only when the tape drive is actually being accessed.
 This light will normally remain unlit when you power up the system.